-At the center is the core content strategy, the central idea for using content to achieve an organization's business goals.
-To achieve that strategy most effectively, we look at four closely related components (the four areas of the quad):
+At the center is the core content strategy, the approach you’ll take with your website, product, or service content to meet user needs and achieve your business goals.
+To achieve that strategy most effectively, we look at four closely-related components (the four areas of the quad):

 So far, it’s getting high marks

-Our quad will probably never be discussed by Dick Button and Scott Hamilton, but over the past year it has received consistently high marks from clients and seminar attendees.
+Our quad will probably never be discussed by Dick Button and Scott Hamilton, but over the past several years it has received consistently high marks.
 The quad helps people quickly understand the complexity of content strategy and puts their content challenges into perspective.